You may have to pay tax on payments you get from someone else’s pension pot after they die.

 If you’re paid more than 2 years after the provider is told of the death

-You pay tax if the pot’s owner was under 75, and it’s more than 2 years after the provider is told of their death when you get:
+You pay tax if the pot’s owner was under 75, and it’s more than 2 years after the provider is told of their death when you get either:

-- most types of lump sum from a defined contribution pot - the provider deducts 45% tax before you’re paid
+- most types of lump sum from defined contribution or defined benefit pots

-You pay tax on payments if both of the following apply:
+You only pay tax on payments if all of the following apply: